kamronb/food_safety_manager/README.md

 5. Incorporate Inspection (of the officer) updating and show last 5 inspections Reports (text formatting)

-6. Work on Setting up a Reporting Period and Run Reports from set periods
+6. Work on Setting up a Reporting Period and Run Reports from set periods for set periods

+7. Work on Website at http://www.kamron.org/food-safety-manager

+# Long-term Goals
+1. Develop Android Mobile Appp

+2. Develop iOS Mobile App